SovnSkyrim/QWEST/README.md

 This list is aimed towards very low end PCs, but that doesn't mean ENB isn't an option.

-I recommend anyone with a 2GB card to skip this step and test in game, then check afterwards for what's following, ENB is the biggest performance hit in modding (if you don't go nuts with textures which I didn't).
-For the lucky ones with more than 2GB of VRAM but still low end, we have a tweaked [Zangdar's Rudy Cathedral](https://www.nexusmods.com/skyrimspecialedition/mods/39113) specifically made for the list.
+For anyoner who has a 2GB vram card, I advise you to skip this step and test in game first.
+Once you have tested, come back and read the following.

+ENB is the biggest performance hit in modding (provided you don't go crazy on textures and have lot of high poly stuff everywhere which I didn't), and for the lucky ones with more than 2GB of vram but still not a lot, a custom tweaked version of [Zangdar's Rudy Cathedral](https://www.nexusmods.com/skyrimspecialedition/mods/39113) that was specifically made for this list is included.
-There is also another option which is ReShade, it's even less heavy but does less, instructions on this option are below The Truth ENB's installation instructions.

 To install Zangdar's Rudy Cathedral, navigate to `Your Installation Folder\ENB Presets`([here](http://prntscr.com/10e2nl4)) and simply drag and drop the contents of either the performance one or the higher end one to your Skyrim SE Directory (where the game .exe is).
 [Those](http://prntscr.com/10e2odv).
-On 2GB Cards, the average fps is 30 with the Low End Preset and Medium Bethini Preset, it is also very dependent on your PC, I do not recommend ENBs if your PC has an AMD GPU.
+On 2GB Cards, the average fps is 30 with the Low End Preset and Medium Bethini Preset.
+This is very dependent on your PC however so your mileage may vary.

-Now Let's talk about the ReShade option.
-ReShade is simpler than ENBs, they generally focus on color correction but if rightly used, they can enhance the game graphics nicely with even lower fps loss, couple that with a SKyrim set on Low and even the weaker gpus can experience more than vanilla Skyrim lighting.
+There is also another option which is ReShade.
+ReShade is simpler than ENBs as they generally focus on color correction but if rightly used, they can enhance the game graphics nicely with even lower fps loss.
+Couple that with a SKyrim set on Low and even the weaker gpus can experience more than vanilla Skyrim lighting.

 For Skyrim, it's very common for ReShade to be made with a certain ENB in mind, but some exist to be used on top of Vanilla Skyrim.
 I'll introduce you to 2 of them.
 - [BTS - Beautifully Textured Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/25489)
 - [Ulver](https://www.nexusmods.com/skyrimspecialedition/mods/40433)